 |Other:||Umbilical cord may be present|

-Newborn kittens are completely helpless and rely on their mother—or you—for everything.
+Newborn kittens are completely helpless and rely on their mother cat—or you—for everything.
 They can’t stand, keep themselves warm, eat, or eliminate waste on their own.
 However, they can purr and make distress calls.
-They spend 90 percent of their time sleeping and the other 10 percent eating.
+Newborn kittens spend 90 percent of their time sleeping and the other 10 percent eating.

 During their first week, their senses of smell, hearing, and taste slowly start to develop and they may begin to wiggle around a little bit.